Gomel: Education

-Since 1990, Pavel Sukhoi State Technical University of Gomel and Gomel State Medical University have attracted many international students from countries around the world, including the United States, Germany, China, India, Pakistan, Sri Lanka, Syria, Russia, Ukraine, Egypt, Iran and countries in Latin America.
+Gomels universities include Francisk Skorina Gomel State University, Pavel Sukhoi State Technical University of Gomel, and Gomel State Medical University.
 Gomel State Medical University provides classes in both English and Russian.
-Many prominent scientists work here as senior lecturers.

 Culture

 Throughout the eight hundred-year history of Gomel, only a few sights have been preserved.
-A small part of them belong to the 1700s and 1800s, the main part belongs to the 20th - 21st centuries.
+A small number belong to the 1700s and 1800s, while the main part belongs to the 20th and 21st centuries.
 Most of the architectural monuments of the 20th century date back to the 1950s.
-Most of them are concentrated in the central part of the city.
+They are mostly concentrated downtown.

+SIghts include the Rumyantsev-Paskevich Residence, the Winter Garden, St. Peter and Paul Cathedral, the Gomel Oblast (Regional) Museum of Local Lore, the Hunting Lodge, Gomel State Circus, the Gabriel Kh.
+Vaščanka Art Gallery, and the Gomel Regional Drama Theater.

-The Ferris Wheel and the Ferris Tower, located in a park a few hundred meters from the palace complex, are popular for exploring the city.
-Since the topography of Gomel is relatively flat, the height of the surrounding buildings means it is easy to view the city from the wheel and tower.
+The Ferris Wheel and the Ferris Tower, located in the park a few hundred meters from the palace complex, are popular for exploring the city.
+Since the topography of Gomel is relatively flat, the height of the surrounding buildings makes it easy to view the city from the wheel and the watchtower.

+Gomel also hosts Sožski Karahod, a dance festival held every other year.